 Bonus Tip: Recruit Help

-We’ve found that this is the perfect way to keep our baby distracted and make cleaning boogers our of our baby’s nose even more relaxing and fun for him.
+We’ve found that this is the perfect way to keep our baby distracted and make cleaning boogers our of our baby’s nose much more relaxing and fun for him.

 Although this process takes a little longer than just using the nose sucker and quickly cleaning out your baby’s nose, it is much more enjoyable and less stressful.

 This means that you no longer need to force down your baby’s arms or try to hold your baby’s head still.
-You don’t have to dread the piercing cries while cleaning your baby’s nose.
+And you don’t have to dread the piercing cries while cleaning your baby’s nose.